ATMOS (festival): Workshops

 A broad range of workshops ranging from a few hours to multiple days, in diverse disciplines like Computer Science, Mechanical Engineering, Industrial Engineering, Electronics, Cinema, Design, Aerodynamics, Economics, Biology etc. is one of the highlights of the festival.
 They include, an IOT Workshop, Augmented reality workshop, Cloud Computing workshop, Industrial Automation workshop, Petroleum Refining workshop, Workshops in Aerodynamics, Filmmaking, Electronics among others.
 Each new edition sees many newer and different workshops.

 Competitions

 Robowars

 In this event, fighting robots constructed by teams participate in one-on-one fights, clearing various stages leading up to a final.
 Staged in a closed arena, Robowars is one of the most popular and thrilling events in the fest, attracting a large audience.

 Quadcopter Challenge

 Quadcopter Challenge is an event for quadcopters constructed by teams of students.
-In this event, the competitors build multi-colour drones and fly them through obstacles of increasing difficulty, completing challenges with points being awarded for each round.
+In this event, the competitors build multi-coloured drones and fly them through obstacles of increasing difficulty, completing challenges with points being awarded for each round.

 Mini GP

-Mini GP is another team event, where teams have to construct and race remote-based internal combustion engined cars through tracks of increasing complexity, including Qualifiers and head-to-head races.
+Mini GP is another team event, where teams have to construct and race remote-based internal combustion engine cars through tracks of increasing complexity, including Qualifiers and head-to-head races.
 Another crowd-puller, the rules for competition are based on real world racing events and attracts great participation as well.